r-pufky/docs/source/docs/networking/ubiquiti/example-vlan-network/index.rst

 Example Unifi VLAN
 ##################
-Edgerouter using Docker Unifi Controller with VLAN Setup.
+Edgerouter using Unifi Controller container with VLAN Setup.

-Example walkthorugh of creating a VLAN based network using an edgerouter as a router/firewall with a Docker Unifi Controller managing Unifi Switch/APs.
+Example walkthrough of creating a VLAN based network using an edgerouter as a router/firewall with a Unifi Controller container managing Unifi Switch/APs.

 .. danger::
   The most recent firmware update (~2019-10) has added `telemetry`_ to ubiquity